Arin004joshi/dsa-prep/GFG/Medium/Indexes of Subarray Sum/NOTES.md

-          Indexes of Subarray Sum
+          Sliding Window Subarray Sum (Positive Integers Assumption)

-          - Summary: The code uses a `vector` (dynamic array) to store the input array and return the result.
-It employs a sliding window approach using two pointers, `start` and `end`, to iterate through subarrays.
-The `sum` variable keeps track of the current subarray's sum.
-The algorithm iterates, expanding the window (increasing `end`) and shrinking it (increasing `start`) as needed to maintain a sum less than or equal to the target.
-If a subarray with the target sum is found, its 1-based start and end indices are returned; otherwise, -1 is returned.
+          - Summary: This solution uses the Two-Pointer/Sliding Window technique, employing two integer pointers ('start' and 'end') and a long long variable 'sum' to track the current window's sum.
+The 'end' pointer expands the window by adding elements, and if the 'sum' exceeds 'target', the 'start' pointer contracts the window by subtracting elements until the sum is manageable or the window collapses.
+If 'sum' equals 'target', it immediately returns the 1-based indices of the window; otherwise, it returns {-1} after checking all possibilities.

-          - Time Complexity: O(n) because each element in the input array `arr` is visited and processed at most twice: once when the `end` pointer moves over it, and possibly once when the `start` pointer moves over it while shrinking the window.
+          - Time Complexity: O(n) because both the 'start' and 'end' pointers traverse the array at most once, resulting in linear time complexity.
-          - Space Complexity: O(1).
-The algorithm uses a constant amount of extra space to store variables like `n`, `start`, `sum`, and the result vector.
-The space used does not scale with the input array size.
+          - Space Complexity: O(1) because the solution only uses a fixed number of extra variables ('n', 'start', 'end', 'sum') regardless of the input size.